arunpatala/drm_sequence_net/README.md

 #### Training

-Run `train.py` to train the model with the default settings.
+Run `train.py` to train the sequence net model with the default settings.
 Using CUDA with a GPU is recommended.

 ##### Data

-Please download the **data** folder (3.5 GB) and the **trained_models** folder (139 MB) from the Mendeley Dataset available at [DOI:10.17632/z8bh7n5b7d.1](https://data.mendeley.com/datasets/z8bh7n5b7d/1).
-Copy the two folders into the root directory of the repository.
+Please download the **data** folder (3.5 GB) from the Mendeley Dataset available at [DOI:10.17632/z8bh7n5b7d.1](https://data.mendeley.com/datasets/z8bh7n5b7d/1).
+Copy the data folder into the root directory of the repository.

 Or run `main.py` to download the data.